cimitrasoftware/edir/README.md

 **TEST YOUR SETTINGS**

-To do a **quick test** to see if everything is configured correctly, then run the Cimitra eDirectory Practice script as follows:
+To do a **quick test** to see if everything is configured correctly, run the Cimitra eDirectory Practice script as follows:

 *Run:* ./cimitra_edir.sh -Action "[some action]"